JinhoLee93/Computer-Vision/refocus_app/README.md

 [generateIndexMap.m](https://github.com/JinhoLee93/Computer_Vision/blob/main/refocus_app/generateIndexMap.m)
 - We are using Modified Laplacian for our mask that will later be used to convolute each image with.
+- Convolute each image in the focal stack with the mask created.
 -